-Most of those "generic" youth skates cost between $30 and $40 dollars per pair -- and while many parents say they feel they're a good value for the money, especially if kids are just trying out the sport for the first time, quite a few reviewers say they wish they had sprung for the better performance and durability of a big-name brand.
+Most of those "generic" youth skates cost between $30 and $40 dollars per pair -- and while many parents say they feel they're a good value for the money, especially if kids are just trying out the sport for the first time, quite a few find themselves wishing they had sprung for the better performance and durability of a big-name brand.

 In marked contrast to the trouble spots for "toy" skates, the K2 Marlee and Raider do almost everything right.
-They're sturdy enough to survive years of being handed down from one child to the next, and their real, 70 mm/80a wheels can handle rough outdoor conditions.
+They're sturdy enough to survive years of being handed down from one child to the next, and their real, 70mm/80a wheels can handle rough outdoor conditions.

 The K2 Marlee and Raider skates are adjustable, with mixed reviews about whether they fit true to size or run a little small.
 The "small" fits sizes 11J to 2, the "medium" fits sizes 1 to 5, and the "large" covers sizes 4 to 8.
-Their appearance -- very much like a real "grown-up" skate -- is another high point for some children.
+Their appearance -- very much like a real "grown-up" skate -- is a high point for some children.

 Another popular "real skate" for kids is the Bladerunner Phoenix (Est. $80).
 These skates push-button adjust in three size ranges (J11 - 1, 1 - 4, or 5 - 8), with real 72mm/80a wheels on ABEC3 bearings.
 Parents say that these skates generally roll smoothly and last longer than other starter skates.
 The boot has a soft liner that can be removed for cleaning.
 Heads up: the Bladerunner Phoenix skates tend to run very small.